|U.S. Embassy in Vietnam in 1968.|

-July 29, 1972 – Army Col. Philip Doyle Sellers, 44, of Greenville, Ala. was killed in action in Vietnam.
-Sources say that he was serving at Pleiku, South Vietnam and it was reported that he died “from an illness” in the Philippines.
+July 29, 1972 – Army Col. Philip Doyle Sellers, 44, of Greenville, Ala. died of non-hostile (illness/disease/other injury) while serving in Vietnam.
+Sources say that he was serving as an Engineer Corps officer at Pleiku, South Vietnam and it was reported that he died “from an illness” at Clark Air Base in the Philippines.
 Sources also say that Sellers served as a colonel with Headquarters, Military Assistance Command, Military Assistance Command Vietnam, Advisors, MACV.
 He was awarded the Legion of Merit, the Bronze Star Medal with Combat "V" Device for Valor, the Army Commendation Medal, the National Defense Service Medal(s), the Vietnam Service Medal, the Vietnam Campaign Medal(s), the Vietnamese Gallantry Cross Unit Citation, the Air Medal with Device(s), the Vietnamese Gallantry Cross Individual Citation, Republic Of Korea War Service Medal, the United Nations Medal, Republic Of Korea Presidential Unit Citation, Korea Service Medal(s), Meritorious Unit Citation, Vietnam Civil Actions Unit Citation, and the Armed Forces Expeditionary Medal.
 Born on July 14, 1928 in Garland, he was buried in Magnolia Cemetery in Greenville, Ala.

 July 29, 1972 - Former U.S. Attorney General Ramsey Clark visited North Vietnam as a member of the International Commission of Inquiry into U.S. War Crimes in Indochina.